ui-ninja/react-native-rating-element/README.md

 # react-native-rating-element

-A simple rating library for react native supporting decimal point and custom icon set.
+A simple rating library for react native supporting decimal points and custom icon set.
 [Output](https://github.com/ui-ninja/react-native-rating-element#output)

-I created this small library as [react-native-ratings](https://github.com/Monte9/react-native-ratings) package was causing UI issues in Android device, when applied within touchable opacity element.
-Also it's `AirbnbRating` component, does not support fractions.

-This package works perfectly on android's TouchableOpacity, support icons from Ionicons and also support fractions.
+This package support varity of icons from Ionicons and support fractions.
+You can interact with rating icons too.
+[API Documentation here](https://github.com/ui-ninja/react-native-rating-element#api)

 >Please note: This package depends on [react-native-vector-icons](https://oblador.github.io/react-native-vector-icons/).
 Please install and configure it before using this package.
 It is simple to install - First, install the package via `npm` and then link it using `react-native link`.